 The box for the Wareham Food Bank has moved from St Laurence’s Church at Affpuddle to Briantspuddle Village Hall.
 The Hall will be open via the main entrance during Shop opening times to provide a waiting postion for use of the Shop and Post Office whilst the the restriction of the number of people in the shop at any one time is in place.

-check out https://keep106.com This is a Dorchester radio station on 106.3 FM which might provide a little bit of light relief from national stations.
+check out their website https://keep106.com This is a Dorchester radio station on 106.3 FM which might provide a little bit of light relief from national stations.